Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 Yeah, Sean, I want to bring up something.

-Uh I have this question.
+I had this question.

 Why were the Democrats on January 6th hiding under their desks?

-Dozens of Americans were killed, police precincts burned to the ground, attempts to build down burn down federal buildings, city blocks taken over, and they were allowed to keep them for long periods of time where people died in them.
+Police precincts burned to the ground, attempts to burn down federal buildings, city blocks taken over, and they were allowed to keep them for long periods of time where people died in them.

-Uh where's the investigative commission into Kamala Harris promoting a bail fund to get the rioters out of jail faster?
+Where's the investigative commission into Kamala Harris promoting a bail fund to get the rioters out of jail faster?

 You know, where is the commission on Democratic Party silence because they didn't want to upset their base and say stop rioting, stop throwing bricks and rocks at cops, stop burning down precincts, stop taking over city blocks.

-They they their silence was deafening.
+Their silence was deafening.

 And then when you have two Republicans that would probably ask really important questions like, well, the White House suggested that you bring in the National Guard.